OSGConnect/connectbook/start/scaling-up/submit-multiple-jobs.md

 	queue state from states.txt

-**Use more than one different variable between jobs**
+### Use multiple variables for each job

-Let's imagine that each state `.data` files contains data spanning several years and that each job needs to analyze a specific year of data.
+Let's imagine that each state `.data` file contains data spanning several years and that each job needs to analyze a specific year of data.
 Then the states.txt file can be modified to specify this information: